OWNERSYSTUMM/AAHANA-MUSIC/config/README.md

 ## Images/Thumbnail Vars

-- You can change images which are used in VIP Music Bot.
+- You can change images which are used in Music Bot.
 - You can generate telegaph links from [@VIPTelegraphBot](http://t.me/VIPTelegraphBot) and use it here.

 1. `START_IMG_URL` : Image which comes on /start command in private messages of bot.